HeinoPortfolio/MS_Comp_Sci/7 Full Stack Web Development/READMe.md

 # Full Stack Web Development

-Provided an introduction to full-stack web development, which involves three interwoven areas:
+Provided an introduction to full-stack web development, which involved three interwoven areas:

 - Front-end web development
 - Back-end web development
 - Database support for the web application

-???? application framework was studied, and projects implementing a full web application were created.
+???? web application framework was studied, and projects implementing a full web application were created.

 # Competencies
 -